OSGeo/gdal/CONTRIBUTING.md

 With git log, identify the sha1sum of the commit you want to backport git checkout 2.2 (if you want to backport to 2.2) git pull origin 2.2
-(git checkout -b branh_name: if you intend to submit the backport as a pull request) git cherry-pick the_sha1_sum git push ...
+(git checkout -b branch_name: if you intend to submit the backport as a pull request) git cherry-pick the_sha1_sum git push ...
 ```